Silmido (film): Plot

-On 21 January 1968, 31 North Korean commandos of Unit 124 are shown to have infiltrated South Korea in a failed mission to assassinate President Park Chung-hee.
+On 21 January 1968, 31 North Korean commandos of Unit 124 are shown to have infiltrated South Korea in a failed mission to assassinate President Park Chung Hee.

-As a means of retaliation, the Republic of Korea Armed Forces assembled a team of 31 social outcasts including criminals on death row and life imprisonment, in a plot to kill Kim Il-sung.
+As a means of retaliation, the Republic of Korea Armed Forces assembled a team of 31 social outcasts including criminals on death row and life imprisonment, in a plot to kill Kim Il Sung.
 The team is designated 'Unit 684'.
 The recruits are taken to the island of Silmido for training.
 The mission is offered to the recruits as the only way to redeem themselves and show their loyalty to their country.
 If they succeed, they will win their freedom and a new life.
-With this goal in mind, they endure their training.
-The training is shown over several months, with the recruits enduring various forms of extremely vigorous training and regular physical punishment, including being branded.
+With this goal in mind, the recruits undergo several months of training, enduring various forms of extremely vigorous training and regular physical punishment, including being branded.
 One recruit is killed after he falls from a ropes course.

 At the end of their training, they are dispatched on their mission to North Korea, but are recalled not long after their departure.
 It is revealed that the project has been called off, as the government attempts a peaceful reconciliation with the North.
 The recruits return to Silmido discouraged and frustrated.
 Shortly afterwards two of the Unit 684 members escape from their barracks and rape a female doctor.
 They are quickly discovered, and believing that they will be executed, decide to commit suicide.
 One kills the other at his request but is apprehended before he is able to kill himself.
 The apprehended soldier is then returned to the camp, tied up, and made to watch his fellow Unit 684 members being beaten by the guards for the two men's betrayal.
 Enraged, one of the Unit 684 members being beaten is able to take his guard's bat and kills the tied up soldier for bringing disgrace to the unit.